 Spiritual and Moral Development in the Millfield Community

 Millfield believes that true education must be concerned with spiritual and moral development.
 All students of the school, irrespective of their religion, are encouraged to explore and develop their own faith, and learn from that of others, in an atmosphere of generosity and tolerance.
-This finds its fullest expression in our delightful Start of Year Service, an energetic and playful act of worship in the magnificent setting of Wells Cathedral.
+This finds its fullest expression in our delightful Start of Year Service, held in the magnificent setting of Wells Cathedral.

 Worship – provision for Christians and those of other faiths

-The chaplain is responsible for the ongoing liturgical and spiritual life of the community.
+The Spiritual Director is responsible for the ongoing spiritual life of the community.
 Although this doesn’t simply mean running services, the rhythm of regular worship is tremendously important to those who are committed.
-(There are three services each week in the chapel and a Choral Eucharist each term in Wells Cathedral).
 What really counts are efforts at nurturing these services as a space for spiritual, social and moral development.
 Short addresses have a key role in this respect – the issues tackled are almost always aimed at a broad audience and have general appeal, so that those of any religion or those of none are equally at home.

 The school chapel is dedicated for use as a place of worship for all faiths.
 So, in addition to Christian services, Muslims, Jews, Hindus and Buddhists have the opportunity to meet and contacts with local leaders of these other faiths are nurtured with a view to mutual visits.
 Roman Catholic students attend Mass in Glastonbury and can be confirmed every other year.
 An Anglican Confirmation course runs every twelve months.

-Reflecting the open ethos of the school chapel, the chaplain is available for all members of the school, irrespective of faith.
-At various points in the day, students and staff may drop into the office under the chapel or into the chaplaincy house across from the school gates.
+Reflecting the open ethos of the school chapel, the Spiritual Director is available for all members of the school, irrespective of faith.
+At various points in the day, students and staff may drop into the office under the chapel or into the spiritual support house across from the school gates.
 Some come by arrangement, others on the off-chance, most because they need someone to listen to them and advise.
-Whilst the conversation might focus on faith and spirituality, more often than not it will feature characteristic Millfield angst about love, life and feelings of inadequacy in the midst of so much excellence.

 Chapel – a brief history